-In the profound absence of male initiatory rites of passage, a younger man does so without the deeply personal witnessing and reflection of who he is.
+In the profound absence of male initiatory rites of passage, a younger man goes without the deeply personal witnessing and reflection of who he is.
 This “seeing” is a transmission of the sacred emotional and spiritual material consciously passed along the male lineage.
 Without this, the masculine soul atrophies.
-Mentoring a man feeds his soul, connects him to something deep and precious inside him, allowing his sense of his own worth develop and grow.
-For a man to find his path and spiritual direction, he first has to find himself … to know who he is, what he is, and how he serves.
+Mentoring a man feeds his soul, connects him to something deep and precious inside him, allowing his sense of self-worth to develop and grow.
+For a man to find his path and direction, he first has to find himself … to know who he is, what he is, and how he serves.

 In this men’s work, there is a high tolerance for imperfection, a low tolerance for bullshit.
-If you are a man in need of being seen and blessed and mentored by an older man for exactly who you are, find that man.
-Be willing to open to the possibility of a deep male friendship.
+If you are a man in need of being seen and blessed and mentored by an older man for exactly who you are, stay open.
+Be willing to consider the possibility of a deep male friendship.
 You have so little to lose, and so much to gain.Back